trentwirth/trentwirth.github.io/3010/docs/learning_paths/Step_08.md

 ### Syntax

-Below is a template for how a functino with type hints would work, note, these are not real types:
+Below is a template for how a function with type hints would work, note, these are not real types:

 ```python
 def function_name(parameter: type) -> return_type: